MAP-Akamae/Google_AI_Imersao/README.md

-# Google AI Imersão Alura
+# Google AI Imersão Alura - Notícias do seu Time Favorito

-Para a disputa criei uma inteligência para informar as principais noticias do dia do seu time
+Para a disputa criei uma inteligência para informar as principais notícias do dia do seu time

 ![NoticiaisSeuTime](/NoticiaisSeuTime.png "NoticiaisSeuTime")